xizon/fullstack-nextjs-app-template/README.md

 ### ⚙️ Deploy Using Docker:

+>
+> ⚠️ Tips: When running the `getServerSideProps` of Next.js, `Express` and `WebSocket` services of Node.js, the communication would be container to container.
+So for these requests, routes to localhost (`http://localhost:3000`) would not work.
+Instead it would need to be something like `http://localhost:7777` instead (when communicating from the frontend service to the backend service).
+The localhost domain would work as expected on the client side requests.
+>
+> When you run this without docker everything works because all services are on localhost.
+When run via docker-compose they no longer are.
+>

 **Step 1.** First download docker (version Intel chip, note. macOs10.14 and below versions use up to version 4.11.0)

 https://docs.docker.com/desktop/release-notes/#4110